 Pennard House Wedding

-Pennard House Wedding photographer Rich Howman.
 For the lovely Jennie and Andrew’s special day, they had chosen Pennard House, an exquisite manor house wedding venue nestled in the heart of the Somerset countryside, not far from Shepton Mallet.
-Wedding photography here is a real pleasure as there are opportunities for stunning photo shoots around every corner.
-Jennie and Andrew had definitely selected a dream venue from a wedding photographer’s point of view, and it was clear to see that the venue suited them perfectly as a couple as well.
+Pennard House wedding photography here is a real pleasure as there are opportunities for stunning photo shoots around every corner.
+Jennie and Andrew had definitely selected a dream venue, from a Pennard House wedding photographer’s point of view it was clear to see that the venue suited them perfectly as a couple.

 Creative & Relaxed Wedding Photography at Pennard House